nodecloud/koa-consul/README.md

 ### KoaConsul(options)

-* options.url
+* options.url Custom the health url.
-* options.getInfo: a callback function, if you want custom the /health api's response, please implement this function.
+* options.strategy It's a function that compute the service's health status, when return true, the service is passing, return false, the service is warning.